eaasi/user-handbook/source/guide/make_new_environment.rst

 Wrapping Up
 -------------

 At this point, the user will be returned to the Environments overview in the Demo UI.
-You should see the newly created Environment in both the Demo UI Environments overview *and*, returning to the EaaSI UI (by navigating to ``https://<your_eaasi_url>``), it should also be available in the user's account as a "Private" Environment:
+You should see the newly created Environment in both the Demo UI Environments overview *and*, returning to the EAASI UI (by navigating to ``https://<your_eaasi_url>``), it should also be available in the user's account as a "Private" Environment:

 .. image:: ../images/new_environment_from_scratch.png

-You can now use the EaaSI UI to run, complete operating system installation, save derivative environments, add the environment to the Emulation Project interface, or complete any other Environment action as usual.
+You can now use the EAASI UI to run, complete operating system installation, save derivative environments, add the environment to the Emulation Project interface, or complete any other Environment action as usual.

 .. image:: ../images/freedos_demo.png